jd-oconnor/frosting/README.md

 ## Tips

-If working with Webpack, you may need to use the following transformer to get VE to work with Jest
+If using library with Webpack, you may need to use the following transformer to get VE to work with Jest

 ```ts
 const path = require("path")